Miranda Richardson

 Richardson has been nominated for the Academy Award for Best Supporting Actress for Damage and the Academy Award for Best Actress for Tom & Viv.
 A seven-time BAFTA Award nominee, she won the BAFTA Award for Best Actress in a Supporting Role for Damage.
 She has also been nominated for seven Golden Globe Awards, winning twice for Enchanted April and the TV film Fatherland.

 Her other films include Empire of the Sun, The Crying Game, Sleepy Hollow, The Hours, and Spider.
-She also portrayed Queen Elizabeth I in all six episodes of Blackadder II, and appeared in one episode each of Blackadder the Third and Blackadder Goes Forth.
+She also played a comedic version of Queen Elizabeth I in all six episodes of the sitcom Blackadder II, and appeared in one episode each of Blackadder the Third and Blackadder Goes Forth.

-Richardson also voiced Mrs Tweedy from Aardman's 2000 stop-motion film Chicken Run and its 2023 sequel.
+Richardson also voiced Mrs Tweedy from Aardman's 2000 stop-motion film Chicken Run and reprised the role in its 2023 sequel.

 Biography from the Wikipedia article Miranda Richardson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.